riemannzeta5/word-to-wordpress/README.md

 This works by using Pandoc and Luca Trevisan's LaTeX2WP program.

+(Note: there is currently a bug causing content in subfolders to not be converted properly, so right now the script only converts top-level Word documents in the input folder.)

 Hopefully this helps you too!
 If you want to contribute, be aware that I don't actively maintain this project, but I'd still be happy to work with you on whatever improvements could be made.